Bwc9876/TechnicModpackTemplate/README.md

 4. Wait for the action to finish

 5. Head to Technic, edit the modpack and select "Versions", fill out your new version number and the change notes.

+6. You may have to relaunch the Technic launcher for the update to appear

+## Optional Steps

+1. You can delete all the `.gitkeep` files, they're simply there to allow the directories to exist